OBJECTIVES

 Bell’s inequality violations and density matrix reconstruction with a Quantum Entanglement Demonstrator

-Nanomagnetism and spintronics devices
+Nanomagnetism and spintronic devices

 (3ECTS)